noureddin/recite/README.md

 - `dt` or `disableteacher`, to remove teacher mode selector from the UI.
 The Teacher mode can still be set from the URL params.
 Useful to force a specific value for the option in e.g. an embedding web app.

+    **Warning:** It's still changeble from the JavaScript console; I couldn't disable this yet.

 - `dq` or `disablequizmode`, to remove quiz mode selector from the UI.
 The quiz mode can still be specified from the URL params.
 Useful to force a specific mode in e.g. an embedding web app.

+    **Warning:** It's still changeble from the JavaScript console; I couldn't disable this yet.

 - `zz`, for integration into another app.
 Made primarily for [Zikr-uz-Zikr](https://github.com/noureddin/zz), but is generic enough to be used with other apps.